Accessibility Services FAQ's

 Does USCB offer on-campus testing to diagnose different disabilities (e.g. learning; AD/HD?)

-While the College does not offer on-campus testing, the Disability Services Office maintains a list of providers in the area who conduct testing for disabilities such as learning disabilities and/or AD/HD.
+While the College does not offer on-campus testing, the Accessibility Services Office maintains a list of providers in the area who conduct testing for disabilities such as learning disabilities and/or AD/HD.

 How does USCB accommodate students with temporary impairments (e.g. broken legs, hand)?